 A high overload margin requires the RIAA-network to be located as close to the input as possible.
 The RIAA-equalization is done in quasi-passive style in form of a shunt network at the drain of the input stage cascode J1/J2.

-The signal is then taken from the source of the current source J3/J4and coupled to the output through a beefy buffer stage.
-Instead of the JFET cascode a beefier hybrid CFP-buffer or the Calvin Buffer may be used also.
+The signal is then taken from the source of the current source J3/J4and coupled to the output through a buffer stage.
+Instead of the JFET cascode a beefier hybrid CFP-buffer or the Calvin Buffer may also be used.